KatarzynaPanz/Neumorphism-styled-form/README.md

 ## Features
 1. Neumorphism design
-2. Form is built with four steps (screens)
+2. Form built with four steps (screens)
 3. Validation at every step of the form
 4. Level of filling in the form presented by progress bar